SwaroopGiri/AWS-SAP-C02-Notes/README.md

 The logs from Route 53 cannot be directly forwarded to an S3 bucket or CloudWatch Metrics

 VPC Flow Logs can capture IP traffic information going to and from network interfaces but the logs do not contain the DNS query data

+Route 53 geolocation redirects traffic and does not block it.
+Cloudfront Georestriction can be used for blocking countries

 Route 53 supports:
 	A (address record)